Triticum01/Triticum01.github.io/_posts/2022-02-22-first-to-jekyll.md

 date:   2022-02-23 21:39:47 -0600
 categories: jekyll update
 ---
-You’ll find this post in your `_posts` directory.
+We'll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: